 The College of Education is accredited by the National Council for the Accreditation of Teacher Education (NCATE).

 The College renovated its flagship building, Bibb Graves Hall, with an investment of $9.1 million dollars.
 Bibb Graves Hall houses one of the finest counselor education facilities in the country.

 Wade Hall, which houses the Department of Kinesiology, received a complete renovation in 2012.

 Secondary education majors complete double majors in subject field and education.

 Elementary majors complete four courses in each of the core subjects.

-All majors complete intensive field placements beginning their sophomore year.
+All teacher education majors complete intensive field placements beginning their sophomore year.

 Clinical master teachers teach many methods courses in K-12 schools.

 Each student spends classroom time learning about diverse populations.